Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     await webRtc.StartAsync();
     ```
     > [!NOTE]
-    > If the device id is not valid, `StartAsync()` or `Start` will throw `InvalidOperationException` exception.
+    > If the device ID is not valid, `StartAsync()` or `Start` will throw `InvalidOperationException` exception.

 <a name="data_channel"></a>
 ## Control data channels

-You can create a data channel to a webrtc.
-It is also possible to get notified when you have a new data channel requested by a remote peer.
-You can send or receive data to or from these data channels by using the APIs below:
+You can create a data channel to the WebRTC.
+It is also possible to be notified when you have a new data channel requested by a remote peer.
+You can send, or receive data, to or from these data channels by using the APIs below.

 1. To create a data channel, use `WebRTCDataChannel` before calling `Start()` or `StartAsync()`: